ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 ### Task Scheduler

-A task `Scheduler` can be used to create timers / appointments dynamically.
+A Task `Scheduler` can be used to create timers/appointments dynamically.
 Service(s) can be attached to the `Scheduler`, so that they can be invoked when the Scheduler goes off.

-`Scheduler` has following APIs.
+A `Scheduler` consists of the following APIs.

-- `start()` - Starts the task scheduler, and run the services attached to it.
+- `start()` - Starts the Task Scheduler and executes the services attached to it.
 - `stop()` - Stops the task.
-This will shutdown all the processes scheduled on the scheduler.
+This will shutdown all the processes scheduled on the Scheduler.
 - `pause()` - Pauses the scheduler.
-This will temporarily halts the task execution.
+This will temporarily halt the execution of the task.
 - `resume()` - Resumes a task, which has been paused.
-- `attach()` - Attaches a service to the scheduler.
-An optional parameter, `attachment` can be passed to the function, so that it will propagate into the resource.
+- `attach()` - Attaches a service to the Scheduler.
+An optional `attachment`parameter can be passed to the function so that it will propagate into the resource.
-- `detach()` - Detaches any attached services from the task.
+- `detach()` - Detaches any services that are attached to the task.

+Similar to Task Listeners, below are the two types of configurations that an be used to configure a Task Scheduler, either as a timer or as an appointment.

+- `TimerConfiguration`
+- `AppointmentConfiguration`

-Scheduler can be created as a timer or an appointment.
-The configurations are as same as the `Listener`.
+>**Info:** The configurations are as same as of the [`Task Listener`](#task_listener).

-#### The Timer configuration for a Shceduler
+#### The Timer configuration for a Scheduler

-Code snippet for an example timer `task:Scheduler`.
+The following example creates a timer `task:Scheduler`.

 ```ballerina
 public function createTimer(int interval, int delay, int recurrences) {